Luigi-San/pokered/README.md

 * Disable low health alarm, or make it beep only a few times and then stop
 * Improvements to battle screen (more info about selected move, show "caught" indicator, etc)
+* Allow checking your Pokémon's stats from the "choose a Pokémon" menu in battle at all times (normally this option isn't shown if choosing a Pokémon after yours or an opponent's has fainted)
 * Debugging functions (debug menu, walk through walls, no random battles)
 * Skip intro